gpufit/Gpufit/docs/examples.rst

 	// size of user_info in bytes
 	size_t const user_info_size = n_points_per_fit * sizeof(float);

-Because only n_points_per_fit values are specified, this means that the same custom x position values are used for every fit.
+Here, by providing the data coordinates for only one fit in user_info, the model function will use the same coordinates for all fits in the dataset, as described in :ref:`fit-model-functions`.

-The initial parameters for every fit are set to random values uniformly distributed around the true parameter value.
+In the next section, the initial parameters for each fit are set to random values, uniformly distributed around the true parameter value.

 .. code-block:: cpp